 The best family hotels include Garrigae Villa La Florangerie and Mercure Strasbourg Palais des Congress received great reviews from families travelling in Strasbourg.

-Air BnB in Strasbourg
+Apartments in Strasbourg

 How to get to Strasbourg France by plane

 Strasbourg Airport is a minor international airport located in Entzheim and 10 km west-southwest of Strasbourg.
 Air France and KLM fly from Paris to Strasbourg Airport multiple times a day.
 The flight takes 1 hour and departs Paris from both CGD and Orly airports.
-Besides Paris and other domestic locations, you can fly direct to Strasbourg from Munich, Istanbul, Barcelona, Tel Aviv and London just to name a few.
-You can book your flights to Strasbourg with Skyscanner.

 How to get to Strasbourg by train

 Strasbourg Gare Centrale Train Station receives a number of daily TGV high-speed trains.
-Strasbourg has direct high-speed train lines with Dijon, Lyon, Avignon, AixDisneyland Paris, Paris, CDG Airport and Marseille.
-Regional trains from the Alsace Region and connections locally with Freiburg in Germany and Basel in Switzerland are available.
-You can book all you train to Strasbourg with Omio Go Europe.
+Strasbourg has direct high-speed train lines with Dijon, Lyon, Avignon, AixDisneyland Paris, Paris, CDG Airport, and Marseille.

 Can you drive to Strasbourg France?

 You can drive to Strasbourg from all over Europe.
-The highways in France are of high quality and well maintained.
-The French Highways have tolls on them which can be quiet expensive.
-You can drive to Strasbourg from Paris in around 6 hours, from Frankfurt in around 1 hour and Freiburg in around 45 minutes.
-You can pick up a hire car at any airport in Europe and in Strasbourg
+The highways in France are of high quality and well-maintained.
+The French Highways have tolls on them, which can be quite expensive.
+You can drive to Strasbourg from Paris in around 6 hours, from Frankfurt in around 1 hour, and to Freiburg in around 45 minutes.

 Parking in Strasbourg tip: